-I am an artist and material culture researcher , whose work explores the relationships between bodily experience, memory and artefacts.
-Using film, installation and sculpture I address the manner in which material objects can become records of lived experience and how the traces of these experiences can be read or understood by the viewer.
-Exploring the resonance of worn and used artefacts, I seek to uncover how attachment is produced and maintained.
-Drawing on anthropological and psychoanalytical ideas, I attempt to unpick the way that an object which is worn or held close to the body can become incorporated into the self.
-Using the work of psychoanalyst Donald Winnicott, I examine objects which are simultaneously “me and not me”: part of the wearer’s bodily schema and other to it.
+I am an artist and material culture researcher who uses practice-based research to explored the relationships between bodily experience, memory and clothing, both in museums and archives, and in everyday life.
+Using film, photography, performance work and writing I address the manner in which material objects can become records of lived experience and how the traces of these experiences can be read or understood by the viewer.
+Exploring the resonance of worn and used artefacts, I seek to uncover how attachment to the material world is produced and maintained.